CSTARS/farm-budgets-app/lib/cmd/README.md

 ## Budget Command Line Tool

-/lib/cmd let's you interact with the budget database just list the budget application.
+/lib/cmd let's you interact with the budget database just like the budget application.
 You have access to all model's and their functions.

 #### Commands